mohitpai/journey-optimizer.en/help/using/building-journeys/entry-management.md

 In addition:

-* If re-entrance is enabled, a profile can enter a journey several times, but cannot do it until he fully exited that previous instance of the journey.
+* If re-entrance is enabled, a profile can enter a journey several times, but cannot do it until they fully exited that previous instance of the journey.

 * If re-entrance is disabled, a profile cannot enter multiple times the same journey